 - Add the lentils to a fine mesh sieve.
 Examine and remove any bad ones and rinse under the faucet.

-- Place the lentils in a pot along with the water, bay leaf and kombu.
+- Place the lentils in a small pot along with the water, bay leaf and kombu.
 The water should cover the lentils by about 2 inches.
 Bring the lentils to a boil, then immediately reduce the heat to low, cover the pot and cook for 20 minutes.
 The water should be a very gentle simmer with very few bubbles.

 - After the lentils have cooked for about 5 minutes, add the olive oil and onion to a very large pan and heat on medium.
 Sauté the onions for 2-3 minutes or until translucent.
 You can sauté them until they've fully caramelized as well.